VARUNPA123/EXPT.NO.1-SIMULATION-OF-STAR-TOPOLOGY-NETWORK/README.md

-# DATE
-# EXPT.
+## EXPT.
 NO. 1 SIMULATION OF STAR TOPOLOGY NETWORK

 # AIM
  To simulate a network with Topology, using Cisco Packet Tracer and to verify the connectivity between computer using ICMP.